-In addition, we are currently in a continuously improving process of our Supplier Code of Conduct, which will be implemented in the near future.
+In addition, we are currently in an approval process of our Supplier Code of Conduct, which will be implemented shortly.

 5. Risk Assessment & Remediation Measures

 Critical Elements started the process of identifying risks, but there are still gaps in our assessments.
 The Corporation has an exploration project that it proposes to construct and once the project is financed, the activities identified as carrying a risk will be primarily in the supply chains.
 Although no definitive risk areas have been identified to date, we acknowledge that the following aspects of our supply chain activities may represent a risk: